friendly-bits/geoblocker-bash/README.md

 9) These scripts will not run in the background consuming resources (except for a short time when triggered by the cron jobs).
 All the actual blocking is done by the system firewall.
 The scripts offer an easy and relatively fool-proof interface with the firewall, config persistence, automated subnet lists fetching and auto-update.

-10) If downloading huge ip lists (for example for China or US), fetching may take quite some time.
-Please be patient.
-If network bandwidth is an issue, consider changing the autoupdate schedule to weekly or monthly.
-Also, sometimes RIPE server is temporarily unavailable and if you're unlucky enough to attempt installation during that time frame, the fetch script will fail which will cause the installation to fail as well.
-Try again after an hour or so.
-Once installation succeeds, an occasional fetch failure during autoupdate won't cause any issues as last successfully fetched ip list will be used until the next autoupdate cycle succeeds.
+10) Sometimes the RIPE server is temporarily unavailable and if you're unlucky enough to attempt installation during that time frame, the fetch script will fail which will cause the installation to fail as well.
+Try again after some time.
+Once the installation succeeds, an occasional fetch failure during autoupdate won't cause any issues as last successfully fetched ip list will be used until the next autoupdate cycle succeeds.

 11) If you want to change the autoupdate schedule but you don't know the crontab expression syntax, check out https://crontab.guru/